Alan Paine Radebaugh

-Alan Paine Radebaugh, a contemporary American artist, was born May 2, 1952, in Boston, Massachusetts, was raised in Maine and New York, and moved to New Mexico in 1979.
+Alan Paine Radebaugh (born 1952) is a contemporary American artist, born in Boston and raised in Maine and New York.
 He grew up painting, primarily in oils.
 At the College of Wooster, where he enrolled to study premed, he spent his time taking photographs and designing jewelry.
-He left Wooster to become a jeweler, later spent ten years designing sculptural art furniture, received a BFA in printmaking from the University of New Mexico, and returned to painting full time in 1988.
+He left Wooster to become a jeweler.
+Alan Paine Radebaugh left New England in 1973.
+He lived and worked throughout the western United States for five years.
+He restored a Victorian house in Colorado; designed and constructed interiors of two Oregon pubs; built an architectural model for the Natural History Museum in Albuquerque, New Mexico; and sculpted clay miniatures for Archeological Museum of Andros, Greece.
+He had studios in Santa Barbara, California; Portland, Oregon; and Pueblo, Colorado before settling in New Mexico in 1979.
+He spent ten years designing sculptural art furniture, received a BFA in printmaking from the University of New Mexico, and returned to painting full time in 1988.